NotQuiteAwake/smart-aircon/README.md

 - [ ] Implementation of a Tag System to describe user status (server in progress)
 - [ ] Raspberry Pi migration for the data collection code
 - [ ] UI rearrangement
+- [ ] Implementation of Wifi/bluetooth scanning detection of present users
 - [ ] Java variable naming improvement